-Our family reside at Solar Village, Humpty Doo, 35 km from the tropical city of Darwin.
+Our family resides at Solar Village, Humpty Doo, 35 km from the tropical city of Darwin.
 We live on a sustainable bush block that is a citizen science experiment and we keep the bush in pristine condition and are building a legacy library.
-Solar Village began in 1980 with members choosing to live 'off grid', experimenting with new independent technologies and co-inhabiting a 320 acres of bushland.
-It is set in the citizen science project of a fire exclusion zone within the highly flammable landscape of the top end savanna with the last of the annuals fires ceasing 1979.
-As a result many rare plant and animal species have returned and are now flourishing and it serves as an important ongoing experiment in sound ecological landscape management.
+Solar Village began in 1980 with members choosing to live 'off grid', experimenting with new independent technologies, and co-inhabiting 320 acres of bushland.
+It is set in the citizen science project of a fire exclusion zone within the highly flammable landscape of the top-end savanna with the last of the annuals fires ceasing 1979.
+As a result, many rare plant and animal species have returned and are now flourishing and it serves as an important ongoing experiment in sound ecological landscape management.

 DIY and building projects